ElkinMola20/ElkinMola20/README.md

 ### 📊 Data Analyst | Superintendencia de la Economía Solidaria
 *🗓️ October 2023 - Present | 📍 Bogotá D.C.
 (Remote / On-site)*

-> <h4><b>Workflow Automation:</b> Developed scripts and automated data processing in R, ensuring the replicability of institutional statistics.</h4>
+> **Workflow Automation:** Developed scripts and automated data processing in R, ensuring the replicability of institutional statistics.<br/>
-> <h4><b>Data Consolidation:</b> Integrated massive datasets by merging multiple sources (IPM, Census, IDEAM, RUES, Superfinanciera).</h4>
+> **Data Consolidation:** Integrated massive datasets by merging multiple sources (IPM, Census, IDEAM, RUES, Superfinanciera).<br/>
-> <h4><b>Dashboard Design:</b> Implemented control dashboards in Power BI, optimizing the visualization of strategic metrics and the delivery of official statistical information.</h4>
+> **Dashboard Design:** Implemented control dashboards in Power BI, optimizing the visualization of strategic metrics and the delivery of official statistical information.<br/>
-> <h4><b>Reporting:</b> Automated the production of technical reports using Markdown format, significantly reducing delivery times for analytical inputs.</h4>
+> **Reporting:** Automated the production of technical reports using Markdown format, significantly reducing delivery times for analytical inputs.

 <br/>

 ### 🌾 Researcher | Gestión del Desarrollo Territorial Sostenible S.A.S.
 *🗓️ December 2022 - September 2023 | 📍 Santa Marta, Magdalena*

-> <h4><b>Supply Chain Characterization:</b> Analyzed the socioeconomic environment and the supply of fruits and vegetables in Magdalena for a sustainable agriculture project.</h4>
+> **Supply Chain Characterization:** Analyzed the socioeconomic environment and the supply of fruits and vegetables in Magdalena for a sustainable agriculture project.<br/>
-> <h4><b>Instrument Design:</b> Created and structured technical tools for primary data collection in the field, ensuring methodological consistency.</h4>
+> **Instrument Design:** Created and structured technical tools for primary data collection in the field, ensuring methodological consistency.<br/>
-> <h4><b>Financial Analysis:</b> Conducted financial modeling focused on project stakeholders and wrote reports that supported economic reactivation and food security plans.</h4>
+> **Financial Analysis:** Conducted financial modeling focused on project stakeholders and wrote reports that supported economic reactivation and food security plans.

 ---